yesco/Xoric/README.md

 FUNCTIONS

+ (lowercase works fine too...)

-- BAS2BAC: convert from BAS to BAC (tokenized)
+- BAS2BAC: convert from BASs to BAC (tokenized)
 - BAC2BAS: convert from BAC to BAS (text from tokenized)
 - TXT2NUM: convert from TXT to NUM (number lines of plaintext! == poor mans ORIC text editor?
 'UNM' to undo)
 - TXT2HEX: convert TXT to HEX